Homepage look and feel

 Once your tag has been created, you'll need to know its tag ID, which is a unique identifier for that tag.
 We use the ID here in case the tag is ever edited--the ID won't change even if the spelling of the tag does.

-Getting the tag ID from the Tags Library
+Get the tag ID from the Tags page

-To get the tag ID from the Tags Library, we'll use your browser's built-in Inspect option to look at the code in the page.
+To get the tag ID from the Tags page, we'll use your browser's built-in Inspect option to look at the code in the page.

-- This will open some element details for the tag in a different pane.
+3. This will open some element details for the tag in a different pane.
 Look two rows up from the tag-pill with the text of the tag you selected.
-The value listed there is the tag ID:
+The value listed there is the tag ID.
+For example, your Inspect code will show something like this:

 Step 3: Create a snippet that looks up articles for your tag